aarroyosal/analytics-toolbox-databricks/test-h3-aarroyo/README.md

 If you would rather use the SQL api all you need to do is call the new registrator *CartoUdfRegistrator.registerAll(spark)*

+The catalog of the new functions:
+ * geoToH3UDF - Gets the H3 id for a given coords
+ * multiPolygonToH3UDF - Polyfills in H3 a Multipolygon object for a given resolution
+ * polygonToH3UDF - Polyfills in H3 a Multipolygon object for a given resolution
+ * wktToH3Polyfill - Polyfills in H3 a WKT string for a given resolution.
+Accepted types are Polygon and Multipolygon so far
+ * h3ToString - Transform a h3 int id to string
+ * H3_IsParent - Return a boolean if the first h3 index is contained by the second

 In order to check the result of the tests, you need to follow the next steps:
  * Get the jar with dependencies with the assembly command